Palkovsky/AudioPi-Android/README.md

 ## What does it do?

-The API allowed to explore USBs drives plugged to RespberryPi.
+The API allowed to explore USBs drives plugged to RaspberryPi (actually it could've been any machine with Linux).
 It exposed endpoints for controling playback.
-The app was basically minimalistic audio player, but it allowed to control stream on remote machine.
+The app was basically minimalistic audio player, but it allowed to control stream remotely.
 You can see how app looked and worked on high-quality video included below.

 ## Video